HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api/withdrawal.rst

 ========= ========== ============= ===========================================================================
-Param	    type       required      Description app_id	  String	   可选	          Merchant's unique identification data      String	   可选	          The encrypted string and the decrypted format are defined as follows
+Param	  type       required      Description app_id	  String     optional	   Merchant's unique identification data      String     optional	   The encrypted string and the decrypted format are defined as follows
 ========= ========== ============= ===========================================================================